scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 If links become overloaded, there are several ways to handle that.
 Non comprehensively:

 * Squeeze: send an SCMP message to trigger end-hosts to use an alternative path
-* Steer: send and SCMP to trigger users to ask CS for a better path
+* Steer: send and SCMP to trigger users to ask control server for a better path
 * Reduce: hand over very short lived paths, let the end-hosts wait for the path to expire so that they request new paths and (hopefully) decide on a different path.
 * Recommend: let the end-hosts know which paths are recommended by the AS at this time.